facebook/create-react-app/README.md

 ## Creating an App

-**For the build tools, you’ll need to have Node >= 6 on your machine**.
+**You’ll need to have Node >= 6 on your local development machine** (but it’s not required on the server).
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to easily switch Node versions between different projects.
-Note that Create React App **works with any backend** because it produces static HTML/JS/CSS bundles.

 To create a new app, run a single command: